MikeTaylor/firefly/doc/package.md

 ## Introduction

-One of our goals is to define an installation-archiver format for modular applications in FOLIO.
-This is the "Modular Application for FOLIO: Installation Archive" format, or MAFIA for short.
+One of our goals is to define an installation-archive format for modular applications in FOLIO.
 In the present document, we start to consider what it might look like.

 ## Motivating examples

-We have several nice motivating examples for the kinds of things we want the MAFIA format to support:
+We have several nice motivating examples for the kinds of things we want the Firefly format to support:

 * The simplest example would be the eusage-reports work done for the SLUB consortium.
 This consists only of a UI module (an event-handling plugin, in fact, [`ui-plugin-eusage-reports`](https://github.com/folio-org/ui-plugin-eusage-reports); and a back-end module, [`mod-eusage-reports`](https://github.com/folio-org/mod-eusage-reports).

 * The next simplest is FOLIO's interface to [the Library Data Platform](https://github.com/library-data-platform/ldp).
 This consists of a UI module and a back-end module, but the latter is dependent on software outside of FOLIO itself -- the LDP database that it interrogates.
-The MAFIA package may be able to ease integration with LDP databases.
+The Firefly package may be able to ease integration with LDP databases.

 * A third example is provided by the resource-sharing application suite [ReShare](https://projectreshare.org/) which runs on the FOLIO platform of Okapi and Stripes.
 This consists of eight or so UI modules, together accessing a pair of back-end modules, but also integrating with other components such as ILSs' NCIP servers, ISO 18626-compliant ILL services, the ReShare shared index, the VuFind OPAC and ReShare's OpenURL listener.
 Representing all these components and the relationships between them is a significant challenge.

 * A final example is the FOLIO ILS itself, or rather, various configurations of it that contain different subsets of modules.
 There are instititions that want to run a non-circulating library on FOLIO, for example, or electronic resource management but nothing else.
-Such FOLIO application suites should be representable in MAFIA format.
+Such FOLIO application suites should be representable in Firefly format.

 These examples present numerous difficulties, and should suffice to shake out any weaknesses in proposed formats.